 Check with student services at your college or sixth form to see what financial help is available to you.
-This can include lunch vouchers, bus pass, 16-18 bursary and help with childcare costs.
+This can include lunch vouchers, bus passes, 16-18 bursary, and help with childcare costs.
 You should not have to pay exam or enrolment fees for your first level 1 or level 2 qualifications.
 If you are being asked for money for your course, contact your social worker/personal adviser.

 - You may be eligible for educational transport.
 Please see more options for Post 16 Transportation